magwenelab/chronic_crypto_evolution/README.md

     - Genome assembly = FungiDB release 65 Cryptococcus neoformans var. neoformans JEC21
         - GenBank = GCF_000091045.1

-## WeavePop_output
-This folder contains subfolders for each patient with read depth plots produced by the WeavePop pipeline.
-Each plot file is named with the DOI when the associated sample was collected.

-This folder also contains output files from post-processing the WeavePop output using the scripts in the WeavePop_scripts folder.

 ## WeavePop_scripts
 This folder contains the scripts used to process the files created by the WeavePop pipeline.

 ### Extracting genes within structural variants
-* sv_genes_intersect.sh - obtains gene IDs located within structural variants by intersecting the called deletion and duplication regions with the gene annotation file.
-* collapse_intersect_files.py - collapses the files created by sv_genes_intersect.sh into a readable single file for each patient.
+* patient_sv_pipeline.py - Extracts the WeavePop output file containing gene ID's that fall within duplicated or deleted regions, and collapses them across samples for each patient.
-    * -> {patient_ID}_SV_genes.csv
+    * -> {patient_ID}_collapsed_sv_genes.tsv

 ### Extracting variant calls and predicted effects
-* query_database_variants.py - queries the DuckDB database of called SNPs and predicted effects produced by WeavePop to obtain the high-impact and moderate-impact variants for each patient.
+* query_database_script.py - queries the DuckDB database of called SNPs and predicted effects produced by WeavePop to obtain the high-impact and moderate-impact variants for each patient.
 * query_database_commands.py - contains the commands used to query the DuckDB database.
     * -> chronic_high_impact_variants.csv
     * -> chronic_moderate_impact_variants.csv

-## manuscript_figures
+## WeavePop_output
+This folder contains subfolders for each patient with read depth plots produced by the WeavePop pipeline.
+Each plot file is named with the DOI when the associated sample was collected.

-This folder contains the R scripts and other code used to generate the figures in the manuscript.
+This folder also contains output files from post-processing the WeavePop output using the scripts in the WeavePop_scripts folder.